AlmostReliable/merequester/guidebook/merequester.md

 Amount to Stock field.<br/>
 This can be used to put less stress on [Crafting CPU](ae2:ae2-mechanics/autocrafting.md#the-crafting-cpu)s and machines used in the craft since the full amount will be requested at once, rather than as many individual jobs.
+Changing the batch size while a job is active does not resize that job.
+The new size is used for subsequent batches.
 <br/>

 ### Submit Button